voshawn/shawnvo/README.md

 ### Principles / Values
 In addition to the company values, here are some things that I really like.
-- **Deep Work**: I think that in order to be really innovative or write great code, we need have uniterrupted time.
+- **Deep Work**: I think that in order to be really innovative or write great code, we need have uninterrupted time.
 I will try to respect your deep work time so let me know if I'm bothering you.
 - **Resourcefulness**: Sometimes we need novel solutions.
 Sometimes we just need to look it up.
 For things that we can look up, always